 NFS also provided an advanced custom-built room signage and panel solution to present highly visible information in terms of room usage and meetings taking place with the ability to book rooms and extend meetings at room level.

-Says Luis De Souza, CEO of NFS Technology Group: “Give the critical role that NICE plays in the approval of new treatments delivered by the NHS, efficient meeting support is critical.
+Says Luis De Souza, CEO of NFS Technology: “Give the critical role that NICE plays in the approval of new treatments delivered by the NHS, efficient meeting support is critical.
 NICE has recognized the importance of both achieving good space utilisation and having the right technology to support efficient room booking and a great visitor experience.

 “With the new office facilities, Rendezvous offers a simple and efficient way of booking meeting rooms across both locations, alongside accommodating catering and associated services to provide great reporting on meeting room usage.

 “The seamless integration with Microsoft Outlook will also be beneficial as staff at the organization will be working within a familiar environment.
 The adoption by NICE of a state-of-the-art room booking system demonstrates the importance of technology to deliver a great meeting experience and maximise the use of high cost meeting space within the healthcare sector.”

 Overall the technology can serve to help ensure NICE can continue to serve those who rely on the NHS for their care.”